-A contract assets a consideration in exchange for goods or services transferred to the customer.
+A contract asset is the right to consideration in exchange for goods or services transferred to the customer.
 If the Company performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognised for the earned consideration that is conditional.
 A receivables represents the Company's right to an amount of consideration that is unconditional.

-Contract Liability A contract liability is the obligation to transfer goods or services to a customer for which the Company has received consideration (or an amount of consideration is due) from the customer.
+A contract liability is the obligation to transfer goods or services to a customer for which the Company has received consideration (or an amount of A contract nature is the congation to name goods of services to a customer to which the Company has received consideration (or an amount or consideration is due) from the customer.
 If a customer pays consideration before the Company transfers goods or services to the customer, a contract liability is recognised when the payment is made or the payment is due (whichever is earlier).
-Contract liabilities are recognised as revenue when the Company performs under the contract.
+Contract liabilities are recognised as revenue when the